-- The use of motorcycles and other motorized vehicles imposes risks of death or permanent impairment due to head injury. - The proper use of protective helmets can minimize the risk of death or permanent impairment. - The protective capacity of a helmet is difficult to estimate, particularly at the time of purchase or use.
-Protective capability is currently measured by destructive testing which is beyond the means of most helmet wearers. - 4.
-Snell certification backed by ongoing destructive testing samples taken randomly from dealers and distributors identifies those helmet models providing and maintaining the highest levels of head protection.
+- Horseback riding imposes risks of death or permanent impairment due to head injury. - 2.
+The proper use of protective helmets can minimize the risk of death or permanent impairment. - 3.
+The protective capacity of a helmet is difficult to measure, particularly at the time of purchase or use. - Snell certification backed by ongoing random sample testing identifies those helmet models providing and maintaining the highest levels of head protection.

-Four of the most critical elements affecting a helmet's protective properties are:
+There are at least four critical elements affecting a helmet's protective properties:

-- Impact management how well the helmet protects against collisions with large objects. - Helmet positional stability whether the helmet will be in place, on the head, when it's needed. - Retention system strength whether the chin straps are sufficiently strong to hold the helmet throughout a head impact. - 4.
+- Impact management how well the helmet protects against collisions with large objects. - Helmet positional stability whether the helmet will be in place, on the head, when it's needed. - Retention system strength whether the chinstraps are sufficiently strong to hold the helmet throughout an incident involving head impact. - 4.
 Extent of Protection the area of the head protected by the helmet.

 This Standard describes simple tests for all four of these items.
-However, the tests for the second item, helmet stability, of necessity presume that the helmet is well matched to the wearer's head and that it has been carefully adjusted to obtain the best fit possible.
+However, the tests for the second item, helmet stability, of necessity presume that the helmet is well ''matched to the wearer's head and that it has been carefully adjusted to obtain the best fit possible.
 Unless you take similar care in the selection and fitting of your own helmet, you may not obtain the level of protection that current headgear can provide.